 Midlife is rife with sleepless nights, especially for women.
 Menopause can cause racing heart, night sweats and anxiety, which interfere with our rest.
 The regular tips to get yourself in a relaxed state before bedtime, like turning off electronics and listening to calming music are great.

 When the muscles are supported by props, they can truly relax, triggering the “rest and digest” response in our nervous system.
 This is the opposite of “fight or flight,” which is where we may find ourselves a few times a day in response to stressful situations, and sometimes simply due to unpleasant bodily sensations such as hot flashes.

-No matter which of these options you choose, or even if you practice a forward fold in bed, it helps to set the mood by maybe using a calming essential oil, such as lavender, on your pulse points, or even using an aromatherapy diffuser in the room.
+No matter which of these options you choose, or even if you practice a forward fold in bed, it helps to set the mood by maybe using a calming essential oil.
+Consider lavender on your pulse points, or even using an aromatherapy diffuser in the room.

 How long to stay in one of these poses is up to you.
 If you feel supported enough and focus on relaxing your muscles, you may even fall asleep!
 Only stay for as long as you are comfortable.